Kevin Sullivan (wrestler): Ring of Honor (2016–2017)

 On June 24, 2016, Sullivan made a surprise appearance during an Unsanctioned Fight Without Honor match at Ring of Honor's Best in the World '16 between Steve Corino and B. J. Whitmer.
 Sullivan helped Whitmer win the match by striking Corino's head with his signature golden spike.
 He then formed an alliance with Whitmer and "Punishment" Damian Martinez in which Whitmer is billed as his second "son," and started terrorizing Corino as his "first son" for not letting his evil side out.

 Personal life

-Sullivan was married to Debra Stokes from 1970 to 1984.
-They have three children.
-Sullivan married Nancy Toffoloni in 1985.

-Nancy left him in favor of his rival, Chris Benoit, in 1997.
-In April 2006, Sullivan married Samantha Connor.
-They have a son.
-Sullivan is Catholic.
+Sullivan was born in Cambridge, Massachusetts on October 26, 1949.
+He married American professional wrestling manager and model, Nancy Toffoloni, also known as ‘Woman,’ in 1985.
+It was Toffoloni’s second marriage.
+Toffoloni left Sullivan in 1997, and married Chris Benoit in 2000.

+Starting in 1997, Sullivan's partner was LA Taylor (Linda Sullivan).
+She collaborated with Sullivan to publish the "Old School: Ring Squared" series, a fictionalized account of the beginnings of the wrestling business and the influences of television and the territories.

 In 2022, Sullivan made an appearance on Judge Steve Harvey with wrestler and manager J. J. Dillon.

+Health issues and death

+In May 2024, Sullivan was involved in a "devastating accident" that had a major impact on his health.
+He underwent surgery and sustained multiple complications, and the accident reportedly affected his ability to function independently.
+On July 15, Sullivan claimed that he was in the process of recovering.
+Sullivan died from complications of a blood clot in Concord, Massachusetts, on August 9, 2024, at the age of 74.